A fast algorithm for computing Bell polynomials based on index break-downs using prime factorization: Introduction

-An important consequence of this result is the problem of calculating convolution roots of sequences.
+It is acknowledged that Bell polynomials also come useful in convolution calculus \cite{a1}, \cite{a2} and \cite{a3}.
+The explicit role of these polynomials in that area is described in this paper.
+Particularly, it is established how rational convolution powers of general sequences are expressed by means of partial ordinary Bell polynomials.
+An important consequence of these expressions is in the problem of calculating convolution roots of sequences.
 Problems of this kind were considered in \cite{c1}, \cite{c2}, \cite{c3} and \cite{c4} and in a few special cases were solved in \cite{18} using generating functions.
-However to the best of our knowledge, no explicit solution in the general case exists for this problem in the literature, which is given in this paper.
+The explicit solution to the most general case of this problem is given in this note.
 What then follows are some simple curious identities and inverse relations for Bell polynomials.

 Inverse relations involving partial Bell polynomials, have been the concern of several recent studies (see for example \cite{a2}, \cite{a4}, \cite{7}, \cite{a5} and \cite{a7}).
-The obtained relations in these papers share the common trait of incorporating partial Bell polynomials in a summation over the second index and as a special case in \cite{a4} for example, the inverse relation of a complete Bell polynomial was obtained.
-As a sample of inverse relations of this kind, consider \cite{a7}
+The obtained relations in these papers share the common trait of incorporating partial Bell polynomials in a summation over the second index.
+Inverse relations of this kind include the inverse relation of a complete Bell polynomial in \cite{a4} and the inverse relation \cite{a7}

 where $\hat{B}_{n,k}(.)$ denotes partial ordinary Bell polynomials.
-However, apparently the explicit inverse of a single partial Bell polynomial has remained elusive in the literature.
-This is considered as the solution to the problem of recovering $x$ given the sequence $y_n=B_{n,k}(x)$ for a fixed $k$, which is addressed in Theorem \ref{tinv} of the present paper.
+Apparently however, the explicit inverse of a single partial Bell polynomial does not exist in the literature.
+This can be seen as the solution to the problem of recovering $x$ given the sequence $y_n=B_{n,k}(x)$ for a fixed $k$, which is addressed in Theorem~\ref{tinv} of the present paper.